 This page is all about me, my background, my career.
 But please don’t linger here too long.
 Immerse yourself in the beautiful photography instead an visit my online gallery.
 If you're interested in learning and developing your skills, then head to my blog and enjoy over thirty articles dedicated to wildlife and nature photography.
 If you'd like to learn new skills on location, then take a look at the mouth-watering photo safaris.

 I grew up in the county of Middlesex, England.
 My formative years were spent around the family-owned lake in Harefield - a largely derelict and overgrown 'boat yard' where narrowboat owners moored up.
 Halcyon memories of long, balmy summer evenings, fishing with my father, concentrating more on the herons, dragonflies, and kingfishers, than on my rod and float.

 Later, we moved down the road to Ruislip and I made Ruislip Woods NNR my new playground.
 It's the largest continuous stretch of semi-ancient woodland in Greater London, with vast old oaks, swathes of bluebells, squirrels and deer, mushrooms and toadstools aplenty.

+School was uneventful and only served to gradually erode my time in nature.
+Soon, those wistful days spent under the woodland canopy were a distant memory.
 After studying Business IT & Marketing at both college and university, I spent several years in IT sales and marketing, working for the Intel Corporation among others.